t--becker/kudosity-dev-docs/reference/Transmit Message API/webhook/about-webhooks.md

 next:
   description: ''
 ---
 Kudosity’s Webhooks API enables you to subscribe to key messaging events in real time.
 To receive events, you must configure a publicly accessible HTTPS endpoint that can accept POST requests.
-Each event includes an event\_type field to indicate the kind of eventand also include a status object with more detailed delivery information.
+Each event includes an event\_type field to indicate the kind of event and also include a status object with more detailed delivery information.

 ## Supported `event_type` Values